March classes forming NOW! Some dates TBD, book at the 2021 rate of $295 while you can!

 Instruction begins with a brief history, tour and discussion of rowing terminology, technique, and safety.
 After learning the basics of the rowing stroke on an indoor rowing machine, weather allowing, you will get hands-on experience in an eight person shell.
 Following a brief lesson at the dock, you will push off and head out to open water.
 Lessons will then be focused on proper body position and movement, building boat speed, and working together as a crew.
 This is a unique opportunity to improve your health, make new friends, and spend quality time at beautiful Creve Coeur Lake.

-Once you have completed the Learn To Row program you will move to the Adult Intermediate Group and continue to hone your rowing skills.
+Once you have completed the Learn To Row program you will move to the Adult Novice Masters team and continue to hone your rowing skills.

 After completion of your LTR session, you automatically become a member of our Novice Master’s Team.